Levvi07/Webmanager/README.md

 - A role called "Disabled" must exist for this to function, and its perm level must be set to -1 (or it wont actually disable the users)
 - set AutoDisable config to the number of tries, after which the program should disable a profile
 - __*WARNING*__: ONLY do this if ssh or other contact to the machine is possible, otherwise its possible to lock all accounts, by spamming login requests

+### Auto Update
+- SystemUpdateFreq MUST be present in the config, and must be an integer, otherwise the Auto Update system just won't work
+- SystemUpdateFreq represents the number of minutes between each check to the selected git repo
+- if SystemUpdateFreq is less than 1, the Auto update system will turn off

+- SystemUpdateRepo is the link to the correct branch you want to update from.
+- If "/tree/REPO" is not specified the system will default to "/tree/stable" (e.g. https://github.com/Levvi07/Webmanager/tree/stable)

+- The Auto Update system only updates system files, and the format of csv files (if changed).
+This means that folders like `./plugins` and `./logs` will remain untouched.
+- Should there be a change in the csv files, you will have to download the current csv data file, fill any new columns with data, and upload a csv file of the correct format, OR press the "Leave Empty" button, to leave all new columns empty.
+If columns are deleted you will have to confirm the changes, except if "AutoConfirmDeletes" is set to 1 in the configs.